 Continuing Professional Development: Shakespeare and Women

-This workshop will equip teachers with strategies to facilitate conversations with their classes about sexism, misogyny and depictions of women in Shakespeare.
+This online workshop, delivered by an experienced Globe Education Practitioner, will equip teachers with strategies to facilitate conversations with their classes about sexism, misogyny and depictions of women in Shakespeare.

 HOW TO WATCH

-A link with joining instructions will be emailed to you a day before the event.
-You will need access to a reliable internet connection and be able to join a Zoom meeting.
+- A pre-visit email with a unique link and joining instructions will be sent to you the day before the event.
+You will need access to a reliable internet connection and to be able to join a Zoom meeting.